 Anne E. DeChant Band

 Anne E. DeChant is an award-winning Nashville recording artist originally from Cleveland, where she was a five-time Singer-Songwriter of the Year.
-She has shared the stage with such well-known performers as Stevie Nicks, Nora Jones, Joan Armatrading, Sheryl Crow and the Indigo Girls, and has played venues ranging from the Clinton White House to such storied listening rooms as Nashville’s Bluebird Café, Moonlight on the Mountain in Birmingham, and the Evening Muse in Charlotte.
+She has performed with Stevie Nicks, Edwin McCain, Joan Armatrading, Sheryl Crow and Melissa Etheridge, and has played venues ranging from the Clinton White House to such storied listening rooms as Nashville’s Bluebird Café, Moonlight on the Mountain in Birmingham, and the Evening Muse in Charlotte.

 Cost: $15 reserved, $12 general admission